Distances between probability distributions of different dimensions: Wasserstein metric

-is the set of \emph{couplings} between $\mu$ and $\nu $.
+is the set of \emph{couplings} between $\mu$ and $\nu $, where $\pi_1^n:\mathbb{R}^{2n}\to \mathbb{R}^n$ is the projection onto the first $n$ coordinates and $\pi_2^n:\mathbb{R}^{2n}\to \mathbb{R}^n$ the projection to the last $n$ coordinates.
 The measure $\pi \in \Gamma(\mu ,\nu )$ that attains the minimum in \eqref{eq:wass} is called the \emph{optimal transport coupling}.
 For the purpose of this article, we use the standard Euclidean metric $d_{\eu}(x,y)=\|x - y\|_2$ but this may be replaced by other metrics and $\mathbb{R}^n$ by other metric spaces; in which case \eqref{eq:wass} is just called the \emph{Wasserstein metric} or \emph{transportation distance}.
 The general definition is due to Villani \cite{villani2009optimal} but the notion has a long history involving the works Fr\'echet \cite{Frechet}, Kantorovich \cite{Kantorovich}, L\'evy \cite{Levy}, Wasserstein \cite{Wasserstein}, and many others.
-As we mentioned earlier, the $1$-Wasserstein metric is often called the earth mover's metric or Kantorovich metric whereas the the 2-Wasserstein metric is sometimes called the L\'evy–Fr\'echet metric \cite{Frechet}.
+As we mentioned earlier, the $1$-Wasserstein metric is often called the earth mover's metric or Kantorovich metric whereas the 2-Wasserstein metric is sometimes called the L\'evy–Fr\'echet metric \cite{Frechet}.

 The Wasserstein metric is widely used in the imaging sciences for capturing geometric features \cite{rubner2000earth,solomon2015convolutional,sandler2011nonnegative}, with a variety of applications including contrast equalization \cite{Delon2004Midway}, texture synthesis \cite{gutierrez2017optimal}, image matching \cite{Wang2013Optimal,Zhu2007Image}, image fusion \cite{courty2016optimal}, medical imaging \cite{wang2010optimal}, shape registration \cite{makihara2010earth}, image watermarking \cite{Mathon2014Optimal}.
 In economics, it is used to match job seekers with jobs, determine real estate prices, form matrimonial unions, among many other things \cite{Galichon2016OT}.
 Wasserstein metric and optimal transport coupling also show up unexpectedly in areas from astrophysics, where it is used to reconstruct initial conditions of the early universe \cite{frisch2002reconstruction}; to computer music, where it is used to automate music transcriptions \cite{flamary2016optimal}; to machine learning, where it is used for machine translation \cite{zhang2016building} and word embedding \cite{kusner2015word}.